MooRagab/Online-UpVote-API/README.md

 ## Overview

-This repository contains the backend API for the "VoteUp" app, built using Node.js and Express.js.
-The API provides functionality for user .
+This repository contains the backend API for the "OnlineVoteUp" app, a platform that enables users to sign up, confirm their email, customize their profiles with pictures, create posts, and engage with posts through a voting system.
+Users can express their preference for posts by liking or unliking them, contributing to the total count of votes for each post.

 ## Technologies Used